trallnag/ansible-role-aws-cli/docs-internal/pre-commit.md

 # Run pre-commit against all files.
 pre-commit run -a

-# Run only the flake8 hook against all files.
+# Run only one hook against all files.
-pre-commit run flake8 -a
+pre-commit run <hook> -a
 ```